ASSURANCE SANTÉ EXPATRIÉS

 Seriously Injured Patient

-Due to acute trauma, these emergency patients require rapid assessment of their injuries and life-saving treatment.
+Due to acute trauma, these emergency patients require a rapid assessment of their injuries and life-saving treatment.

 Office acting as an intermediary between the insured and the insurance company and as such responsible for the medical underwriting claims/pre-certification handling, the medical provider and direct billing network.